AlexGithub777/EnterpriseNotes/README.md

 -   Session management is not handled by Go's `net/http`.
 This was adressed using the third party package `icza/session`.

+-   User input length validation was not specifically mentioned, but has been handled in the application.
+This was done by preventing a note being entered into the database if it's title or description exceeds 256 characters in length, restricts search queries to a maximum of 256 characters and enforces a limit of 50 characters for 'Find in Text' queries.

 ## Language used

 This application uses the Go programming language - where the latest was [Go 1.21](https://go.dev/dl/) as of writing this application.
 If you do not have Go installed on your system, you can acquire a copy from [Go.dev](https://go.dev/dl/).
 The go1.21.0.windows-amd64.msi was used to build this application.